egmontmika/egmontmika.com/content/blog/never-too-late.md

 The best time to plant a tree was twenty years ago, it is said.
 Yet, the second best time is now.

 No matter how old you are, today you can do it.
-Likewise, today you can start an education or start learning a language or change a habit or start a project...
+Likewise, today you can start an education or start learning a language or start changeing a habit or start a project...

 Today you can make an investment.
 It’s never too late.